PADI Rebreather Courses and Tec Diving

 Moreover: only rebreathers included in this register can be used for PADI Rebreather courses.

 Note: The PADI organization does not approve, review or endorse the design or manufacturing of scuba equipment, including rebreathers.
+If a Rebreather manufacturer wishes the unit to be taught on PADI Rebreather Courses.
+Then it would need to meet the above criteria in order to even be considered for PADI Rebreather Courses.

 To find out more please contact us about Rebreathers …